Nikon D7000 vs Panasonic TZ100

-Both the D7000 and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the D7000 and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The D7000 was replaced by the Nikon D7100, while the TZ100 was followed by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Panasonic TZ100 Manual.
+Further information on the features and operation of the D7000 and TZ100 can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D7000 and the Panasonic TZ100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon D7000:

 - Better image quality: Scores markedly higher (10 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.4 EV of extra DR).

 - Better low-light sensitivity: Requires less light for good images (1.1 stops ISO advantage).

 - Better sound: Can connect to an external microphone for higher quality sound recording.